RetroDECK/ES-DE/USERGUIDE.md

 There are two approaches to scraping, either for a single game from the metadata editor, or for many games and systems using the multi-scraper.

-![alt text](images/current/es-de_scraper_running.png "ES-DE Scraper Running") _Here's an example of the multi-scraper running in interactive-mode, asking the user to make a selection from the multiple matching games returned by the scraper service._
+![alt text](images/current/es-de_scraper_running.png "ES-DE Scraper Running") _Here's an example of the multi-scraper running in interactive mode, asking the user to make a selection from the multiple matching games returned by the scraper service._

 ### Single-game scraper

 The single-game scraper is launched from the metadata editor.
 You navigate to a game, open the game options menu, choose **Edit this game's metadata** and then select the **Scrape** button.
-The metadata editor is explained in more depth later in this guide so it won't be covered here.
+The metadata editor is explained in more depth [later](USERGUIDE.md#metadata-editor) in this guide.

 ### Multi-scraper

-The multi-scraper is launched from the main menu, it's the first option on the menu.
-Here you can configure a number of scraping options, all which are explained in more depth below when covering the main menu entries.
+The multi-scraper is accessed from the main menu by selecting **Scrape**.

 ### Scraping process

 The process of scraping games is basically identical between the single-game scraper and the multi-scraper.
 You're presented with the returned scraper results, and you're able to refine the search if the scraper could not find your game.
 Sometimes small changes like adding or removing a colon or a minus sign can yield better results.
 Note that the searching is handled entirely by the scraper service, ES-DE just presents the results returned from the service.

 By default, ES-DE will search using the metadata name of the game.
-If no name has been defined via scraping or manually using the metadata editor, this name will correspond to the physical file name minus all text inside either normal brackets '()' or square brackets '[]'.
-So for example the physical filename 'Mygame (U) [v2].zip' will be stripped to simply 'Mygame' when performing the scraping.
+If no name has been defined via scraping or manually using the metadata editor, this name will correspond to the physical file name minus all text inside either normal brackets **()** or square brackets **[]**.
+So for example the physical filename **Mygame (U) [v2].zip** will be stripped to simply **Mygame** when performing the scraping.

 The behavior of using the metadata name rather than the file name can be changed using the setting _Search using metadata name_ as described [below](USERGUIDE.md#other-settings).